-Canadian government website prepared for increased traffic on U.S. election night
+Canadian government website prepared for increased traffic in wake of U.S. election

 While it cannot be said that the U.S. election results were the sole cause of the spike in traffic, Google searches for "how to move to Canada" tend to increase on U.S. election nights.